kcwu229/Youtube_Spotify-Player-DLer/README.md

 # Youtube_Spotify-Player-DLer Beta
 (The listen mode is still in progress, which can only provide simple play and pause)

+To use, first you need to install ffmpeg in https://ffmpeg.org/download.html.
+And I am trying to find solution to tackle this problem.

 Looking for a awesome music downloader?
 Maybe you can try this Youtube_Spotify-Player-DLer We provide two modes: Downloading and Listening.
 ![menu](https://user-images.githubusercontent.com/79691025/126663269-cf15a193-3b63-4c09-9e61-ea3108644ab2.PNG)